Authors of section

 The illustration demonstrates reduction of a transverse fracture.
 Reducing the distal fracture fragment anatomically restores length.
 The length is stable as long as the distal fragment is “hooked onto” the proximal one.
 A cast can maintain this length-stable reduction fairly easily.

-Fractures which are not transverse (spiral, oblique, or multifragmentary) cannot be "hooked on" and thus lack length stability.
-Shortening of 1 cm or even 2 cm is acceptable, but axial alignment, rotation and apposition are still important to restore.
+Fractures which are not transverse (spiral, oblique, or multifragmentary) cannot be “hooked on” and thus lack length stability.
+Shortening of 1 cm or even 2 cm is acceptable, but it is still important to restore axial alignment, rotation and apposition.

 Rotation and apposition can be judged and corrected by aligning the anterior tibial crest of the distal fragment with the proximal one.
 This part of the reduction is aided and confirmed by local palpation.
 Rotational alignment is indicated by the angle between the foot axis and that of the thigh.
 This angle should match that of the opposite lower extremity.

 End-on-end apposition of a transverse fracture can be difficult to achieve with traction and transverse pressure.
-In this case, as illustrated, increasing angulation may allow the fracture ends to be hooked, followed by deangulation to correct the tibial axis.
+In this case, as illustrated, increasing angulation may allow the fracture ends to be hooked on to each other, followed by deangulation to correct the tibial axis.

 8. Cast application